 It Doesn't Have To Be Continual

-The Lord Jesus told those already saved the following:
+The Lord Jesus told those who already had eternal salvation the following:

 The first act of disobedience by man in the Bible occurred in Gen. 3.
 God had forewarned Adam that the day he would eat from the tree of the knowledge of good and evil he would die (Gen. 2:17).
 That is exactly what happened with a single act of sin.
-It wasn't lifestyle habitual practice, but a single act of sin that brought both Adam and Eve to their spiritual death.
+It wasn't lifestyle habitual practice, but a single act of sin that brought both Adam and Eve to their spiritual death in the Bible.

 Who Says You Cannot Lose Your Salvation

 Shockingly, even people exceedingly strong in faith can afterwards stray to the point of committing sin that leads to death.
-David did this.
+Again, David did that.
 David's glaring sins were one act of adultery and one act of murder, which would exclude him from God's kingdom and place him in the lake of fire (1 Cor.
-6:9,10, Rev. 21:8).
+6:9,10, Rev. 21:8), but he repented.
+(David got saved again.)
 For at least 9 months, he was a bible-defined adulterer and murderer because of his single acts of adultery and murder.
 Nathan told David: